sb53systems/G-Code-Flow-Temperature-Controller/README.md

 ```
 ![image](https://github.com/user-attachments/assets/3557a6ff-524f-4964-9cd2-044b01f46faa)

 2. Included [Klipper_Estimator.exe](https://github.com/Annex-Engineering/klipper_estimator) script (V 3.7.3).
-Uusing Klipper Look-Ahead kinematics, it estimate the time (+/- 1s) and the average flow rate for each move in the G-Code.
+Using Klipper Look-Ahead kinematics, it estimate the time (+/- 1s) and the average flow rate for each move in the G-Code.
 This file is required and must be in the same Folder with this Script.
   ![image](https://github.com/user-attachments/assets/30449359-fabd-4b3d-9593-523db606c0c1)

 3. Changing the initial layer temperature is important, the script automatically modifies the G-Code (M109 S) command or changes the specified print start macro.
 Example Below :